iNishant/django-querysets-single-query-fetch/README.md

 ## Notes

-> [!NOTE]
-> Note parallelisation by postgres is not guaranteed, as it depends on lot of config params (max_parallel_workers_per_gather, min_parallel_table_scan_size, max_parallel_workers etc).
+- Note parallelisation by postgres is not guaranteed, as it depends on lot of config params (max_parallel_workers_per_gather, min_parallel_table_scan_size, max_parallel_workers etc).
 Even without parallelisation, this can be faster than normal one-by-one evaluation of querysets due to reduced no of network trips.